-The University of Arizona and Veterans Education and Transition Services are proud to announce our partnership with The Warrior-Scholar Project (WSP) for June 11th – June 24th 2017.
+The University of Arizona and Veterans Education and Transition Services are proud to announce the partnership with The Warrior-Scholar Project (WSP) that happened on June 11th – June 24th 2017.
 The WSP is an academic boot camp program aimed at current enlisted or separated military members who are ready to begin their academic career in higher education.
 Enlisted veterans often entered the military directly from high school, resulting in a long absence from the classroom upon their transition out.
 This has caused many veterans to feel discouraged and lack the confidence necessary for success in academia.
 To unlock the immense potential to succeed in higher education that veterans have, WSP addresses veterans' misperceptions about college and builds their confidence through an intense academic reorientation.

 The WSP started in 2012 at Yale University and this summer 12 universities across the country will host veterans.
 Members selected are only responsible for travel to UA, the WSP program is provided free of charge including housing and food.